WHITE-HAT786/Spoofing/README.md

 * Email spoofing is a technique used in spam and phishing attacks to trick users.

 ## REQUIREMENTS :
 For doing call spoofing you need to have a route which is about $100 per country and debian and debian server.
-Similarly for email spoofing you need to have smpt server and other thins which cost more and time.
+Similarly for email spoofing you need to have smpt server and other things which cost more and time.

-## HOW TO DO CALL AND EMAIL SPOOFING PAYING IN EFFICENT AMOUNT :
+## HOW TO DO CALL AND EMAIL SPOOFING IN AFFORTABLE AMOUNT :

 I Know you guys are not that much stupid who will pay $200+.
-I have a best thing for you. the thing only you need is $40 for spoofing materials.
+I have a best offer for you. the amount you need is $45 only for spoofing materials.

-## SETPS TO GET THE SPOOFING MATERIALS :
+## STEPS TO GET THE SPOOFING MATERIALS :
-1. GO AND CREATE A ACCOUNT ON THIS WEBSITE - http://49.12.218.115/ and login on this website.
+1. GO AND CREATE AN ACCOUNT ON THIS WEBSITE - http://49.12.218.115/ AND LOGIN INTO THIS WEBSITE.

  *NOW THE THING IS YOU WILL GET THE ACCESS OF THE SERVER FROM WHICH YOU DO ANYONE CALL WITH YOUR WITH ANYONE NUMBER FRIEND, TEACHER ETC.*